 “A message architecture is a hierarchy of communication goals; as a hierarchy, they are attributes that appear in order of priority, typically in an outline.”

-The establishment of a message architecture can be achieved through various activities, such as Card Sorting or Venn Diagrams.
+A message architecture can be established through various activities, such as Card Sorting or Venn Diagrams.
 Content strategy adds value to design, by minimizing uncertainty around the foundational elements that inform visual design, content strategy, editorial strategy, nomenclature, and architecture.

 How to make content manageable?
 Setting up and steering content strategy projects

-Prioritisation is also required to define projects through which to implement a content strategy, given the diversity of content and channels in an organisation.
-Content audits have a key role in this.
+Prioritization is also required to define projects to implement a content strategy, given the diversity of content and channels in an organization.
+Content audits have a crucial role in this.
 A quantitative audit gives an overview of what content exists.
 A qualitative audit shows whether the content meets the goals it is supposed to achieve.

-A relaunch of the website of the U.S. Department of Energy is a good example.
-Beginning with a one-way, one-channel, one-audience focused strategy, they realised that in order to provide information on their services, they had to become personal and relevant.
+A relaunch of the U.S. Department of Energy website is a good example.
+Beginning with a one-way, one-channel, one-audience-focused strategy, they realized that in order to provide information on their services, they had to become personal and relevant.
 So they created a dedicated digital communication team and fostered the habit of strategic thinking.
-After a long transformative process, thy managed to create a multi-channel communication system that offered not only useful knowledge, but also personal engagement to each customer, from a live-chat to rich media series with personal stories.
+After a long transformative process, they managed to create a multi-channel communication system that offered not only valuable knowledge, but also personal engagement to each customer, from a live chat to rich media series with personal stories.

 Implementing content strategy through copywriting, creation, and curation

-Margot Bloomstein discusses a whole range of different artefacts that make the work of content strategists concrete and help teams to publish good content on a regular basis.
-These include taxonomies, a content matrix and editorial calendars.
+Margot Bloomstein discusses a whole range of different artifacts that make the work of content strategists concrete and help teams to publish good content on a regular basis.
+These include taxonomies, a content matrix, and editorial calendars.

 Depending on the volume of content that is needed, it can be helpful to split different tasks into editorial strategy activities and content strategy activities.
-The common goal should be to create a prescriptive content matrix that tells content owners exactly WHAT kind of content they need to create, find or aggregate.
+The common goal should be creating a prescriptive content matrix that tells content owners exactly what content they need to create, find, or aggregate.
 This can indicate character counts as well as keywords or dates, which are important to the target audience.

 Using message architecture to guide Search Engine Optimization